Mistake35/Cedar-Django/README.md

 Q: "Why is the page white, with no color or style at all?"
 A: You need to collect the static files as mentioned prior.

-Q: "KeyError: HTTP_CF_CONNECTING_IP"
-A: Cloudflare is needed for this shit to work properly.

 You may have to do some additional troubleshooting, and that's the joy of web-hosting.
 Fixing problems yourself is a great way to learn how this shit works.